strauchlab/two-state-stabilization/README.md

 	-7_filter_prefusion.py

-After finding sequences improving the prefusion energy, these sequences need to be modeled in the postfusion state to determine which conformation is more favored by the designed sequence.
-Therefore, this script first identifies the candidate sequences and then generates several folders with individual resfiles to model the corresponding sequence in the postfusion state.
-Additionally, a control postfusion resfile is generated to perform the control experiment as explained on step 6.
-These folders are found in folder called "postfusion_designs"
+After finding sequences improving the prefusion energy, these sequences must be modeled in the postfusion state to determine which conformation is more favored by the designed sequence.
+Therefore, this script first identifies the candidate sequences and then generates individual resfiles to model the corresponding sequence in the postfusion state.
+A control postfusion resfile is also generated to perform the control experiment, as explained in step (6).
+The resfiles are split into several folders within the "postfusion_designs" folder.
+The PSSM files to model the postfusion structures were generated in step (5).

-All pdbs with improved prefusion energy are transferred to a folder called "selection_pre_E" created inside the prefusion results folder.
+All pdbs with improved prefusion energy are transferred to a "selection_pre_E" folder, created within the prefusion results folder.

 ### 8. Identify sequences where prefusion improved and postfusion got worse.